marelab/rfid-door/README.md

 # ESP8266 RFID - Access Control with Wiegand Protocol powerd by Door Bell transformer 8-12V AC or DC

 NFC/RFID WIFI Access Control hardware interfacing a cheap MFRC522, PN532 RFID, RDM6300 readers or Wiegand RFID readers with a Espressif's ESP8266 Microcontroller as Wifi Bridge to drive the door open coil to unlock a home door and to include it into a home automatisation system.
+The pcb is designed with [KiCad](http://kicad-pcb.org/) an opensoure EDA System.
+Ready Gerber Files can be found under Gerber.
+Plz use the Version Tab for download the newest Release the Master Branch includes the current development stage!

 ![Showcase Gif](https://github.com/marelab/nfc-door/blob/master/grafics/nfc-door-V-1-1-3D.png)